 - Vegan Strawberry Scones

 - Vegan Pumpkin Bread

 Vegan Strawberry Bread

 - ⅓ cup vegetable oil

-- ½ to ¾ cup sugar.
-I used the larger quantity and the bread was perfectly sweet, but if you'd rather cut down, add ½ a cup.
-The banana and applesauce add lots of sweetness.
-If adding less sugar, cut down baking time and start checking the bread for doneness five minutes earlier.
+- ½ to ¾ cup sugar (use more for a sweeter bread, although ½ cup is perfect, I believe.
+If adding less sugar, cut down baking time and start checking the bread for doneness five minutes earlier.)

-- 2 tbsp flax meal (not flax eggs-- don't add any water)
+- 2 tablespoon flax meal (not flax eggs-- don't add any water)